 Cats with dental problems may experience painful symptoms.
-The condition is as pervasive in kitties as it is in people - as many 85% of cats over the age of three have some type of dental disease.
+The condition is as pervasive in kitties as it is in people - as many as 85% of cats over the age of three have some type of dental disease.
 Our vets in San Jose list signs and causes of gingivitis in cats, along with information on how the disease is diagnosed and treated.

 The gingiva, or gum, surrounds your cat's teeth.
 Gingivitis is inflammation of the gums - a disease that can range from mild or moderate to severe.
 In extreme cases, cats with gingivitis can experience severe discomfort and have issues with eating and other functions of the mouth.

 To treat the condition, a tooth cleaning under anesthesia is needed.
-Just like in people, plaque - a buildup of dead skin cells, mucus, food particles, debris and germs - can build up on the teeth and contribute to this dental problem.
+Just like in people, plaque - a buildup of dead skin cells, mucus, food particles, debris, and germs - can build up on the teeth and contribute to this dental problem.

 Signs of Gingivitis in Cats

 - Swollen or red gums, especially around the area of the inner cheek

 - Difficulty picking up food or toys

 - Difficulty eating or not eating at all